Schaumburg-Lippe: History

 Schaumburg-Lippe was a county until 1807, when it became a principality; from 1871 it was a state within the German Empire.
 In 1913, it was the least populous state in the German Empire.
 The capital was Bückeburg, while Stadthagen was the only other town.
 Under the constitution of 1868, there was a legislative diet of 15 members with ten elected by the towns and rural districts, one each by the nobility, clergy and educated classes and the remaining two nominated by the prince.
 Schaumburg-Lippe sent one member to the Bundesrat (federal council) and one deputy to the Reichstag.
 The principality lasted until the end of the German monarchies in 1918, when it became a free state as the Free State of Schaumburg-Lippe.
-In November 1918, Prince Adolf was the penultimate German monarch to abdicate.